huanghua1994/YATSCF/README.md

 # YATSCF: Yet Another Tiny SCF

+No longer maintained, please use [https://github.com/huanghua1994/YATDFT](https://github.com/huanghua1994/YATDFT)

 My final project for CSE 8803 Spring 2018, a HF-SCF program:

 * Written in C99, parallelized with OpenMP in single node ("Tiny");
 * Used [Simint](https://github.com/simint-chem/simint-generator) for ERIs;
-* Used SAD initial guess and DIIS(Pulay mixing) to accelerate SCF convergence.
+* Used SAD initial guess and CDIIS (Pulay mixing) to accelerate SCF convergence.

 In short, this program can be viewed as a tiny, more "formula translation" version of [GTFock](https://github.com/gtfock-chem/gtfock).